• Home

 July 23, 2025: Patakas (Joe and Will Sartin)

-Joe and Will Sartin, two talented brothers behind the assured folk duo Patakas (pronounced Pa-ta-kus) are rapidly making a name for themselves on the folk festival scene having only started their musical collaboration just two years ago.
+Joe and Will Sartin are two talented brothers behind the innovative folk duo Patakas (pronounced Pa-ta-kus).
 Combining Will’s dexterous mandolin, bouzouki and fiddle playing with Joe’s expressive guitar and sublime vocals, the duo creates a captivating and heartfelt acoustic sound, rooted in the tradition of music-making that runs through the core of their family.
+Will dances with Five Rivers Morris and is an active member of the Sheffield folk scene; he has regularly played in the five-piece ceilidh band Out of Hand.
+Joe lives in his home county of Hampshire; in addition to developing his traditional repertoire, he composes original music and manages and performs with the rock band Mojo and the Royal Restitution.

 Will and Joe explain further: “This EP is so important to both of us.
 After the loss of our father, we spent a lot of time reminiscing childhood memories together with our eldest brother, and the vast majority of those were times we spent playing or singing together.
 We realised that music has not only been something we’ve always loved doing, but has also created so many strong bonds and incredible memories, whether that was with direct family or friends that we consider family.
 So, in this spirit we compiled the songs and tunes that we feel really captured strong memories for us.